I'm thinking of jipping a little bit of it now and then when the moderator asks questions and then answering the questions as they should be answered.

 Their choice is to cave in or to do a continuing resolution.

-Like they have been caving since they took power.
+And they are going to cave, like they have been caving since they took power.

-Harry Reed finds real power illusive.
+In the politico today, Harry Reid finds real power elusive.

-The majority leader doesn't really run the Senate.
+And John Harris, the Politico, the majority leader doesn't really run the Senate.

-With a one-member cushion, he can at best see the possibilities of real power, and at worst, realize how illusory it really is.
+With a one-member cushion, he can at best see the possibilities of real power and at worst realize how illusory it really is.

 The problem for Dingy Harry is this.